 • Hay including oaten, vetch, lucerne, clover and pasture

 Bio dynamic peaches are grown on the western lunettes of Kangaroo Lake.
 Loamy soils, sunshine and access to quality irrigation water produce a quality product that is in high demand.
-Bio dynamic production produces fruit free from many of the pesticides and artificial fertilisers common in other farming practices and this type of farming is gaining popularity as consumers want food produced with the environment in mind.
+Bio dynamic production produces fruit free from many of the pesticides and artificial fertilisers common in other farming practices.
+This type of farming is gaining popularity as consumers want food produced with the environment in mind.

 A new stonefruit development has been undertaken at Lake Charm, located north of Kerang, comprising 60ha of plums.
 This is a new variety “Queen Garnet” and the rootstock is limited to ensure the variety don’t suffer from market over-supply.
 Further plantings of this variety are expected in the future.

 The viticulture industry in the Gannawarra Shire is centred around Kangaroo Lake and Lake Charm, where the main growers Brown Brothers and the Dent family have around 1,000 acres of wine grapes planted.